harshamarupudi56/PyBDC/README.md

 # Python Breast Dosage Calculator: PyBDC 1.0
 Python toolkit for calculating dosage for breast CT.\
 The following software enables accurate dose estimation for one or various breast exposures specifically for breast CT.
-The software can be used on Windows and Mac operating systems and using a graphical user interface.
+This tool is a GUI software that can be used on Windows, Mac, and Linux operating systems.
 The mode is further explained below along with an overview of the methods, how to choose a method, the program inputs and buttons, the incident spectrum format, images of the GUI, and the accompanying data files.

 Code execution
 ----------